Tailscale on NixOS: A New Minecraft Server in Ten Minutes

 nixpkgs.config.allowUnfree = true;

 Now we have everything we need.
-We set up Tailscale, we configured an automatic login to Tailscale, we set up the firewall so that it rejects all incoming traffic (except for traffic from your Tailscale network) and finally we configured the Minecraft server so that your can play in survival mode.
+We set up Tailscale, we configured an automatic login to Tailscale, we set up the firewall so that it rejects all incoming traffic (except for traffic from your Tailscale network), and we configured the Minecraft server so that you can play in survival mode.

 Step 2: Digital Ocean Setup